eserrania/chicago_police/README.md

 ### CAPP 30254 Machine Learning for Public Policy
 ### Final Project

+This project contains the implementation of a Machine Learning pipeline to identify bad actors among Chicago Police Department officers.

 Aequitas.ipynb: run aequitas module to test for fairness and bias of the models

 crime_portal.py: adds features generated from the Chicago Open Data Portal

-data: folder containing the data used for the project
+data: folder containing data from the Invisible Institue Citizens Police Data Project that was used used for this project

 descriptive_stats.ipynb: some descriptive statistics of the data